godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 Getting nodes
 -------------

-Lets say you have a scene tree like this, and you want to get a reference to the Sprite2D to access it in your script.
+Let's say you have a scene tree like this, and you want to get a reference to the Sprite2D to access it in your script.

 .. image:: img/nodes_and_scene_instances_player_scene_example.webp